Contribution: Colab version of the Optech Schnorr / Taproot Workshop

 To fully understand the rationale behind the current state of Bitcoin development, knowledge about historical events is essential.
-I created an open source project containing the data for a timeline of historical of developments in Bitcoin.
+I created an open-source project containing the data for a timeline of historical developments in Bitcoin.
 Most data points are adopted from a talk John Newbery gave on the History and Philosophy of Bitcoin Development.
 I’ve used this timeline in my blog post The Incomplete History of Bitcoin Development.

 mempool.observer (2019 version)